Will long-term travel hurt your career prospects?

 • Our ability to think critically, filter out the noise and drive unique (data-driven) insights to solve complex, multifaceted problems.

-• Our ability to think creatively (outside the box) and operate flexibly, and be open and adaptive to change.
+• Our ability to think creatively (outside the box), operate flexibly and be open and adaptive to change.

 Interestingly, none of these skills are new or surprising – at least not in the field of our prior work in Management Consulting and Product Management.
 In these skill areas, humans still trump machines, at least for the foreseeable future.